floledermann/stimsrv-examples/README.md

 On Windows, you can also double click the provided `launch.bat` to launch the first experiment in a directory, or drag the desired experiment file onto `launch.bat`.

-The `--open` option will launch a browser window showing the experiment start page.
+The `--open` option will open a browser window showing the experiment start page.
 Omit `--open` if you only want to start the server and want to start the client(s) manually.

 You can end stimsrv by pressing `Ctrl-C` (repeatedly) in the console window, or by closing the window.